Our range of activities, designed to learn about the magical properties of water.

 Kids water experiment

-Groundwater is a very important water source in Western Australia.
+Groundwater is a very important WA water source.
 Groundwater treatment plants generally clean water using the following processes: aeration, coagulation, sedimentation, filtration and disinfection.

 Groundwater often contains organic material and colour that needs to be removed.
 The colour comes from the natural colours of the earth (e.g dyes from leaves, grass, soil) and turbidity (clay deposits).
-This video will provide you with all the things you will need to carry out experiment and experiment outline.
+This video provides you with all the things you need to carry out a specially designed water experiment.

 Is your school using our resources?

-We create a number of educational resources for teachers to use in their classrooms to teach your kids about water.
+We create a number of educational resources, for teachers to teach your kids about water.

 Lesson plan of the month: How plants drink (under the microscope)

-Aimed at year 3-6 students this lesson teaches students how water moves from roots up to other parts of the plant and are essentially a plant’s water pipeline.
+Aimed at year 3-6 year old students, this lesson teaches students how water moves from roots to other parts of the plant, and act as a plant’s water pipeline.

 Search our lesson plans